relativefi/chaincode-sdk/docs/pull_request_template.md

-**PR template, before submitting the PR, please make sure:**
+### PR template, before submitting the PR, please make sure:

+- You provide a brief description of the changes made / describe the new feature or enhancement being introduced / describe the bug or issue being addressed.

 - Your code builds clean without any errors or warnings.

 - No console logs and lint issues.

-- A reference to a related issue in your repository.

-- A description of the changes proposed in the pull request.

-- A description or summary of a new feature if any.
+- Provide a detailed step-by-step guide to reproduce the bug (if applicable)

 - Add reference images or urls

 - @mentions of the person or team responsible for reviewing the proposed changes.

 - In the "Commit message" field, type a short, meaningful commit message that describes the change you made to the file.

+**Screenshots (optional)**
+- If you made any UI changes, what are the before and afters?

+### Related Issue

+Closes #IssueNumber

+### Checklist

+- [ ] I have tested these changes locally
+- [ ] I have reviewed the code changes
+- [ ] I have updated the documentation (if applicable)
+- [ ] I have added unit tests (if applicable)
+- [ ] I have run the linter and fixed any issues
+- [ ] I have assigned reviewers to this pull request